-As stated under Surface Waters, Accidents and Spills of Hazardous Materials, train accidents or derailments could cause tanker cars to rupture and spill crude oil into the environment.
-Oil could spill from a tanker car onto a wetland should a train accident or derailment occur in or near a wetland.
+As stated under Surface Waters, Accidents and Spills of Hazardous Materials, train accidents or derailments could cause traintanker cars to rupture or overturn and spill crude oil or frac sand into the environment.
+Oil or frac sand could spill from a traintanker car onto a wetland should a train accident or derailment occur in or near a wetland.
+Some permanent and temporary wetland vegetation impacts could occur from the spill and during cleanup, which could affect wetland hydrology and habitat functions.
 The Coalition has proposed voluntary mitigation measures to minimize potential impacts related to spills of crude oil.
 These measures include a commitment to preparing a hazardous materials emergency response plan; complying with applicable regulations and tribal ordinances related to the safe and secure transportation of hazardous materials; and notifying appropriate federal, state, and tribal environmental agencies as required under federal, state, and tribal law in the event of a reportable spill (VM-11, VM-12, VM-13, VM-14, VM-15).
 In the event of a spill, some permanent and temporary wetland vegetation impacts could occur during cleanup, which could affect wetland hydrology and habitat functions.